SpitefulFox/GothLife/README.md

 # Goth Life
-An broody mod for Ellpeck's game Tiny Life.
+A broody mod for Ellpeck's game Tiny Life.

 # Installing mods
 Installing a mod is pretty simple: